Ginger is one of the most common condiments that has many health benefits for men.

 But did you know that ginger can benefit the prostate?

-This common ingredient has vitamins A, C and E, beta-carotene, and zinc.
-These are powerful antioxidants that protect your prostate from harmful free radicals.
+Ginger contains has vitamins A, C, and E, beta-carotene, and zinc.
+These are potent antioxidants that protect your prostate from harmful free radicals.
 Free radicals speed up tissue aging and cancer development.